Bentleyj/BeyondPhotography/README.md

 ### Day 62

 Bit more complicated today.
 I built a system that for each point calculates the average sobel level in a region around it and then uses that to determine how pixelated the point is.
 Worked out quite nicely when you play with the parameters.
 I got several very unique effects and took screenshots of all of them.

+### Day 63

+Simple one today, went back in to the hsvMix effect and added some comments around different cooky effects.
+I haven't documented which is which though so posts on IG will need to be a bit cryptic to hide my disorganization.
+Thanks to HackPoetic for inspiring me!